 Aside from the delicious jerk seasoned shrimp, what really puts this dish over the top is the homemade pineapple salsa with red onion, jalapeno, lime juice and cilantro.
 It gives the warm rice and shrimp a fresh taste and loads of balanced flavor in every bite.

 Save a bit more salsa to serve with another Caribbean classic like Calypso Rice or an Easy Coconut Rice dish.
+If you are looking for Mexican cuisine try these taquitos dorados.
 If you are hosting a family dinner, try this Arroz con leche recipe for dessert – try pineapple salsa as the topping for a tropical addition.

 Substitute mango for pineapple if preferred.